 A similar service is offered by Pingdom.
 Pingdom doesn’t offer regular testing for free, as GTmetrix does, but its one-off tests are more consistent than its competitors, so you’ll also want to run your site through Pingdom and note down its loading time in seconds.

-Once you know how fast your website loads now, we can start making it faster.
+Once you know how fast your website loads, we can start making it faster.

 If you’re using shared hosting, then a good shared host will meet the technical requirements and still make sure your site is pretty quick; if you’re using a bad shared host, then no matter how many of the best practices listed here you follow, you’re not going to be able to get your site loading quickly.

-It’s well worth looking at how your current host stacks up before proceeding further here.
+It’s well worth looking at how your current host stacks up before proceeding further.
 Indeed, if your site is taking longer than eight to ten seconds to load with no optimization, you’ll want to look at changing hosts.

-Next, test the impact of plugins you’re using.
-The long-held mantra when it comes to WordPress plugins is “don’t use too many plugins”, but this is misleading: you don’t want to be using too many resource intensive plugins.
+Next, test the impact of the plugins you’re using.
+The long-held mantra when it comes to WordPress plugins is 'don’t use too many'.
+But this is misleading: You don’t want to be using too many resource-intensive plugins.

 Install Query Monitor by heading to the WordPress Dashboard → Plugins → Add New and searching for Query Monitor.
 Install and Activate the plugin.
 You can now head to your site’s homepage to see a new menu in the WordPress Admin Bar: QM.
 This is where Query Monitor will do its analysis.
 Hover over this and click Queries by Component.
 This will take you to a table where you can see how many database queries each component on your site is running, the time taken to run these, and the totals.

-My results, for example, show the three queries the Yoast SEO plugin is running takes up nearly the same amount of time as my theme’s 40+ queries.
-The time involved here – 0.01 seconds – is really not significant, but it’s useful to note that one plugin accounts for nearly 1/3 of this.
+My results, for example, show the three queries the Yoast SEO plugin is running take up nearly the same amount of time as my theme’s 40-plus queries.
+The time involved here -- 0.01 seconds -- is really not significant, but it’s useful to note that one plugin accounts for nearly a third of this.
 I should therefore consider finding an alternative and re-testing, or deactivating any other plugins that aren't in use.